AhmedElazony/php-mvc-framework/README.md

 # A PHP Project Using a simple MVC Framework

-> Note: This is A Simple Framework That Needs Too much Code Refactoring and
+> Note: This is a Simple Framework That Needs Too much Code Refactoring and
 > Some Function Needs Validations.
 > I Will Do It Later!